FREE ELIGIBILITY CHECKER

 Express Entry draws held in 2024 from January to March:

-Key Points: Latest Provincial Nominee Program Express Entry draw.
+Key Points: The Latest Provincial Nominee Program Express Entry draw.

-Immigration Program- Program Specified (*French language proficiency (Version 1)*)
+Immigration Program- Program Specified (*Healthcare and social services occupations (Version 2)*)

 RELATED